-The third discursive strategy is ‘argumentation’ which we used to explore how Casey developed arguments which justified the exclusion of other agencies from being held accountable for the failures in Rotherham.
-There are two core arguments that run through the report.
+An examination of ‘argumentation strategies’ (Reisigl & Wodak, 2001: 44) highlighted two core arguments in the Casey Report: the first justified the exclusion of other agencies from being held accountable for the failures in Rotherham; and the second emphasised the strength of the ‘evidence’ against RMBC.

-The first is that child sexual exploitation is an issue which is best tackled by local services.
-This argument ensures that the blame for the level of sexual exploitation that took place in Rotherham is the sole responsibility of services in Rotherham and South Yorkshire.
-At the same time, this focus on Rotherham also nourishes the view that the Rotherham situation is a one-off.
-Two very similar paragraphs, but in separate areas of the report demonstrate the way the focus is almost exclusively maintained on the legal and regulatory powers and responsibilities that exist, but were not effectively used, within Rotherham:
+The first argument proposed that CSE was an issue which was best tackled by local services.
+This argument ensured that the blame for the level of sexual exploitation that took place was the sole responsibility of services in Rotherham and South Yorkshire.
+At the same time, this localised focus nourished the view that the Rotherham situation was a one-off.
+Two very similar paragraphs, but in separate areas of the report, demonstrate the way this focus was almost exclusively maintained on the legal and regulatory powers and responsibilities that exist, but were not effectively used within Rotherham.
+These paragraphs also help to portray the role of the government as one of gifting powers and responsibilities to local authorities:

 Tackling CSE effectively requires a council and its partners to mobilise their services and powers together.
 The Council has a duty to safeguard the victims.
 It also governs the landscape in which CSE is played out including many schools, care homes, parks, taxis and take away food shops.
 Councils have powers of licensing and regulation which can be used to disrupt illegal activity in these places and keep the community safe.
-This is in addition to the duties and powers of the police (p16).
+This is in addition to the duties and powers of the police (Casey, 2015: 16).

 Tackling CSE is a community safety issue.
 Street grooming was happening in the community of which RMBC is the custodian including parks, takeaways, taxis, at the Interchange, in hotels, in houses, in alleyways and in the town centre.
-These are all areas where the local authority has a presence and has powers and responsibilities which could have contributed towards disrupting perpetrators and protecting victims, such as injunctions and powers to tackle nuisance behaviour (p53)
+These are all areas where the local authority has a presence and has powers and responsibilities which could have contributed towards disrupting perpetrators and protecting victims, such as injunctions and powers to tackle nuisance behaviour (Casey, 2015: 53)

-The second core argument that we found was that there were a number of ‘facts’ which Casey often presented as ‘uncontested’, ‘undeniable’ or ‘cohesive’ (p.5, 26).
-These were presented as the ‘truths’ and were labelled as ‘uncomfortable’ and, on one occasion, ‘awkward’ (p.34).
-The language of ‘facts’ and ‘truths’ is synonymous with an ethic of justice approach (Gilligan (1982).
-In contrast to an ethic of care approach, which emphasizes empathy and compassion over right or wrong, an ethic of justice approach emerges from situations where formal rules can be applied and where concrete decisions about right and wrong are made.
-Approaching the Rotherham case from a position which seeks to promote an ethic of justice has led to Casey carrying out an investigation rather than what she was tasked to do which was an ‘inspection’.
+The second core argument related to a number of ‘facts’ which Casey often presented as ‘uncontested’, ‘undeniable’ or ‘cohesive’ (p.5, 26).
+These were presented as ‘truths’ and were labelled as ‘uncomfortable’ and, on one occasion, ‘awkward’ (p.34).
+The language of ‘facts’ and ‘truths’ is synonymous with an ethic of justice approach (Gilligan, 1982).
+Casey even stated that ‘what we ended up doing was sort of an investigation, an inquiry rather than an inspection’ that tried to ‘get under the skin of what was happening’ in Rotherham (Aston, 2015).
+However, in contrast to an ethic of care approach, which emphasizes empathy and compassion over right or wrong, an ethic of justice approach emerges from situations where formal rules can be applied and where concrete decisions about right and wrong are made.
+In this context it was evident that Casey’s approach attempted to apportion blame and deliver justice where it was felt to be needed.

 The presentation of a credible report